gaurav210233/simple-hyprland/docs/prerequisites.md

     pacman -S nano
     ```

+8. **tar:** The tar command is a utility for archiving and extracting files.
+It will be essential for managing various archives throughout the installation process.

+    ```
+    pacman -S tar
+    ```

 #### Assumed Competencies
 *  **Basic Linux Command Line Knowledge:** You'll be spending some quality time in the terminal, so make sure you're comfortable with the command line.